ChristofferNissen/helmper/README.md

 **Note** Authentication

+Helmper utilizes well known configuration options to interact with registries.

+When using the Helm SDK, Helmper will utilize the file defined by `HELM_REGISTRY_CONFIG` for picking up authentication credentials for registries.

-Helmper utilizes the `~/.docker/config.json` file for picking up authentication credentials for all registries.
+When Helmper is using Oras for interacting with OCI artifacts, Oras utilizes the [Docker credentials helper](https://pkg.go.dev/oras.land/oras-go/v2@v2.5.0/registry/remote/credentials), which will look in the system keychain, `$DOCKER_CONFIG/config.json` (if set) or `$HOME/.docker/config.json` file for picking up authentication credentials for all registries.

 If your registries requires authentication, simply login with the services own login command.

 fx for Docker: